 You don’t have to stop eating foods that have carbohydrates; you can still eat small portions of those foods at every meal.
 One serving of most starches is about ½ cup or about the size of a cupped hand.
 Most people need about two servings per meal.
 One serving size of fruit is about the size of a baseball

 Consult with a dietitian or diabetes educator to help you find the right amount of carbohydrates per meal.

 4. What about protein and fats?
 Are they bad for me?

-TIP: Fill half of your plate with vegetables such as eggplant, salads, broccoli, etc. Fill one quarter of your plate with any of the above foods and the other quarter with a lean protein food such as fish, turkey and chicken breast.
+Tip: Fill half of your plate with vegetables such as eggplant, salads, broccoli, etc. Fill one-quarter of your plate with any of the above foods and the other quarter with lean protein food such as fish, turkey, and chicken breast.